-The T2125 taxpayer form is available online via the CRA website.
-You can download, print and complete Wealthsimple Tax it for filling.
-If you feel overwhelmed, a tax filing software like Wealthsimple Tax can help you file your T2125 efficiently and quickly.
-The nine-page document has various sections, but here are some of the key areas to note:
+The T2125 form is available online via the Canada Revenue Agency (CRA) website.
+If you are self-employed earning Business, Professional, or Commission income, you will use this form to declare the income earned in your business, as well as expenses incurred to earn that income.
+If you’re using a tax filing software like Wealthsimple Tax to prepare your income tax return, the app can help you file your T2125 efficiently and quickly.
+The eight-page document has various sections, but here are some of the key areas to note:

 Section | Meaning |